lionelbuh/switzerlandisgreatsince1291/README.md

-# 🇨🇭 Switzerland Is Great Since 1291
+# 🇨🇭 SwitzerlandWorld

 ## Celebrating Swiss Excellence

-Switzerland Is Great Since 1291 is a digital platform dedicated to showcasing the very best of Switzerland.
+Switzerland Is Great Since 1291

+SwitzerlandWorld is a digital platform dedicated to showcasing the very best of Switzerland.
 Our mission is to connect people around the world with authentic Swiss products, talented artists, breathtaking destinations, rich culture, and innovative businesses.

 ## Vision